A solar-powered security camera mounted on a pole, with a solar panel above it, outdoors against a background of green trees and a partly cloudy sky.

 Where to Find them in U City

-In University City, these devices are scattered throughout our community, though the majority appear to be in Ward 3.
+In University City, these devices are scattered throughout our community, though the majority appear to be in residential areas in Ward 3.

 They are strategically mounted on utility poles, traffic signal structures, and street signs near major intersections and freeway entry/exit points — locations chosen to maximize data collection from both local residents and visitors alike.
 Their positioning creates an extensive surveillance network that captures vehicle movement patterns throughout the city.
 When paired with the data of other cameras in St Louis County, this technology can be quite powerful – and dangerous.